adutra/polaris/polaris-service/README-quarkus.md

 # Build and run

-To build `polaris-service-quarkus` you simply do:
+To build `polaris-service` you simply do:

 ```
-./gradlew :polaris-service-quarkus:build
+./gradlew :polaris-service:build
 ```

 The build creates ready to run package: